Changes to services due to COVID-19

-- align with the HSP and the Adult Migrant English Program (AMEP); and
+- align with the HSP and the Adult Migrant English Program (AMEP)

-- SETS – Client Services provides clients with settlement-related information, advice, advocacy, and assistance to access mainstream and other relevant services.
+SETS – Client Services provides clients with settlement-related information, advice, advocacy, and assistance to access mainstream and other relevant services.
 Services will be delivered in accordance with a needs-based approach.
-Typically client needs will align with the nine priority areas identified in the National Settlement Framework.